 Use the Internet

 The virtual machines almost always have internet access.
-If you don't know how to do something it is VERY likely that information on how to do so is publically available online.
+If you don't know how to do something it is VERY likely that information on how to do so is publicly available online.
 Being able to quickly look up and learn new things is quite possibly the most important ability a technical knowledge worker can have, especially in the fast-paced and constantly changing cybersecurity field.